claabs/epicgames-freegames-node/Readme.md

 ### Docker Congifuration

-This image is available from both [Docker Hub](https://hub.docker.com/repository/docker/charlocharlie/epicgames-freegames) and [GitHub Container Registry](https://github.com/claabs/epicgames-freegames-node/pkgs/container/epicgames-freegames-node):
+This image is available from both [GitHub Container Registry](https://github.com/claabs/epicgames-freegames-node/pkgs/container/epicgames-freegames-node) and [Docker Hub](https://hub.docker.com/repository/docker/charlocharlie/epicgames-freegames):

 * `ghcr.io/claabs/epicgames-freegames-node:latest`
 * `charlocharlie/epicgames-freegames:latest`

-If you are using full JSON configuration, the only remaining Docker configurables the [port](#ports) and [volume](#volumes).
+If you are using full JSON configuration, the only remaining Docker configurables are the [port](#ports) and [volume](#volumes).

 #### Environment Variables